zonneplan/KiBot/docs/source/configuration/outputs/vrml.rst

       -  ``dnf_filter`` :index:`: <pair: output - vrml - options; dnf_filter>` [string|list(string)='_none'] Name of the filter to mark components as not fitted.
          A short-cut to use for simple cases where a variant is an overkill.

+      -  ``download_lcsc`` :index:`: <pair: output - vrml - options; download_lcsc>` [boolean=true] In addition to try to download the 3D models from KiCad git also try to get them from LCSC database.
+In order to work you'll need to provide the LCSC part number.
+The field containing the LCSC part number is defined by the `field_lcsc_part` global variable.
       -  ``highlight`` :index:`: <pair: output - vrml - options; highlight>` [list(string)=[]] List of components to highlight.

       -  ``highlight_on_top`` :index:`: <pair: output - vrml - options; highlight_on_top>` [boolean=false] Highlight over the component (not under).